evoldoers/machineboss/README.md

 (A recognizer is an input machine; a generator is an output machine.)
 You can convert a recognizer to a generator (and vice versa) by swapping the input and output labels, using `--tranpose`.

-### Search the N-glycosylation regex against the MinION read
+### Search the N-glycosylation regex against a MinION read

-This command takes the `PS00001.json` regex from the previous example, runs it through a reverse-translation machine (`--preset translate`), adds a self-loop with a dummy parameter (`--count-copies n`), flanks it with a null model (`--generate-uniform-dna`), and then uses the Forward-Backward algorithm to find the expected usage of the dummy parameter (`--counts`)
+This command takes the `PS00001.json` regex from the previous example, runs it through a reverse-translation machine (`--preset translate`), adds a self-loop with a dummy parameter (`--count-copies n`), flanks it with a null model (`--generate-uniform-dna`), and then uses the Forward-Backward algorithm to find the expected usage of the dummy parameter (`--counts`) when run against the output of a nanopore basecaller stored in a CSV file (see below for more info on the CSV file format)

 ~~~~
 boss --counts -v6 \